futurice/futulingo/README.md

 Each audio file is named based on the word/phrase in english, and suffixed by an incremental id.

+The actual vocabulary mapping is still missing from this project.
+This is intentional, it will be added soon when the project goes public.
+It is currently being reviewed outside GitHub.

 ## Contributors

 The following people have contributed to this audio course.